chrplr/gohello/README.md

     go build .

-To generate an executable to will be saved in `$GOPATH/bin`, use:
+To generate an executable that will be saved in `$GOPATH/bin`, use:

     go install .

 The code of the main application is `main.go`.
-As it imports the library thanks to the line `import "myapp/mylib"`, it can use its function `Test()` (which is public as indicated its name starting with an uppercase letter).
+As it imports the library thanks to the line `import "myapp/mylib"`, it can use its function `Test()` (which is public as indicated by the fact that its name starts with an uppercase letter).

-Remarks:

-- Despite the fact that the relative path is `./mylib`, in `main.go`, you need to import `"myapp/mylib"` and not just `"mylib"`.

-- The library `mylib` is _not_ a Go module, only a package; there is no `go.mod` file inside `./mylib`
+Despite the fact that the relative path is `./mylib`, in `main.go`, you need to import `"myapp/mylib"` and not just `"mylib"`.
+This is because the first token (`myapp`) must be the name of a _module_. myapp is a module, because it contains a `go.mod` file.
+The library `mylib` is _not_ a Go module, only a package; there is no `go.mod` file inside `./mylib`.

+Remark:

 - Since go 1.5, there is a reserved name for a special subfolder, `vendor`, which can hold copies of libraries used by the project.
 You do not need to specify `vendor` in the `import` statement. (see <https://blog.gopheracademy.com/advent-2015/vendor-folder/> for more information)